 It goes way back

-The extraordinary volumes, changes in structure and heritage aspects have led to a range of apartment types not readily found nor even considered in a new building.
+Within the Refinery, the extraordinary changes in structure and heritage aspects have led to a range of apartment types not readily found (nor even considered) in any new apartment buildings.

-The retention of cast iron columns in the ground level Kiln apartment predetermined its volume and led to the creation of a mezzanine bedroom level.
+This is evident in the construction of the ground level Kiln apartment, where the retention of cast iron columns predetermined its volume and led to the creation of a mezzanine bedroom level.

-The topmost Kiln apartment with its attic space allowed for a study/loft to be established within its timber trusses.
+While in the topmost Kiln apartment, an attic space allowed for a study/loft to be established within its timber trusses.